-For starters, why serve the coffee so hot?
-Well, it's cheaper to do it that way.
 The result was severe burns to Ms. Liebeck’s thighs and genital area.

 Ms. Liebeck was hospitalized for 8 days for third-degree full-thickness burns on her thighs and genitals.
 She had to undergo skin grafts and follow-up debridement treatments where they would cut away dead or rotting flesh.